Harder, better, stronger sound comes to Google Home

 Card-carrying audiophiles will skip a speaker like the Max and invest in a real stereo system, which will deliver better dynamics and overall quality.
 Yes, you can pair two Max speakers, but the price is steep and in our tests, it didn't perform well as a pair.
 Two Sonos One speakers, meanwhile, pair very well, cost the same a single Max, and next year Sonos will add Google Assistant too (it has Alexa built in now).
 If I had to choose straight-up between a single Max and a pair of Sonos Ones in stereo mode, I'd take the Sonos speakers for their improved soundstage.

-By itself the Google Home Max is an excellent speaker, especially if you're already invested in Google's system and want it to anchor a multiroom setup, perhaps with a Home or two, a Chromecast Audio-connected device or something like a JBL Playlist.
+By itself the Google Home Max is an excellent speaker, especially if you're already invested in Google's system and want it to anchor a multiroom setup, perhaps with a Home or two, a Chromecast Audio-connected device or something like a JBL Playlist ($149.95 at B&H Photo-Video).
 But a Sonos One (or two) is a better choice for most people who want improved smart-speaker sound.

 The Google Home Max is available in the US for $399, while the UK and Australia are due for 2018.
 No pricing has been announced yet, but we expect a list price around £399 and AU$599.